The Modern Taylor Method Solver of ODEs:

 You may also construct and display an enhanced field of directions or a phase portrait for selected pairs of variables built not with small vectors, but rather with analytic elements i.e. curvy strokes representing finite pieces of trajectories obtained in multi-step integration at points of a grid or at arbitrary points of your choice.
 Due to the high order of the Taylor method, these strokes are typically long enough to represent the near continuous family of the solutions or the phase portrait like that below for the system:

 x' = -y + 2x2 + xy - y2

 Here is another beautiful phase portrait made by this software for a system (credit to John H. Hubbard and Beverly H. West)

 The image below depicts the two curves of this phase portrait near the separatrix.
 The initial values of these curves differ only in the last binary digit of their 64 bit mantissa:

 Normally, in order to populate and

-reach the maximal accuracy in 64 bit mantissa, 19 or 20
+maximal accuracy in 64 bit mantissa, 19 or 20 significant decimal

-with 22 decimal digits, however the difference between their binary
+numbers are represented with 22 decimal digits, however the difference

-form is exactly one last bit of the mantissa (the goal set in this
+their binary form is exactly one last bit of the mantissa (the goal set

 This smallest difference in the initial values however was enough to finally direct the black curve upward yet the red curve downward, demonstrating the ultimate accuracy of integration for this 64-bit mantissa real type.
 The relative error tolerance in this case was set to 10-25 < 10-19 meaning that at every of 80 finite steps, all 64 binary digits of the result were true, so that the highest accuracy at every step (in a format with 64 bit mantissa) was achieved.